Aether Theory and Observations

 It used a magnetic induction coil circuit in Barkhausen mode with a Butterworth filter stage to remove higher frequency noise.

-This would cause large spikes on the recording and contaminate the recorded graph of continuous pulsation waves.
+which would contaminate the recorded graph of continuous pulsation waves.

-This new ULF-CP Capacitor type sensor is much less susceptible to electrostatic or electromagnetic pickup and is a purer form of the sensor, so it is the one that is presented here.
+The ULF-CP Capacitor type sensor is less susceptible to electrostatic or electromagnetic interferance, so it was the first one that is presented here.

 ULF-CP Sensor basic circuit description: A capacitor is used as the detecting element.
 When exposed to ultra-low frequency waves, the capacitor frees electrons and generates